juseg/bowdoin/articles/temperature/response-referee1.rst

    information within the manuscript (cf. author guidelines 1 and 2.3.4).
    However, a new table was added including selected temperature profiles.

+   Parts of the manuscript were rewritten using the past tense.
    The line-specific comments were all implemented except for one:

    - L62 - We mean 60x60 km, i.e. 3600 km^2.
 The catchment of Bowdoin Glacier